jochenboesmans/segmented-sieve-of-erathostenes-elixir/README.md

 # SegmentedSieveOfEratostenes

-Efficient algorithm for generating big lists of prime numbers.
+Efficient library for generating big lists of prime numbers.